 Cellars – Deck 8

 On deck 8 you’ll find Cellars, a wine bar with hundreds of wines to choose from.
-For a bottle of wine here you’re realistically look at around $30-$100 per bottle.
+For a bottle of wine here you’re realistically looking at around $30-$100 per bottle.
 The bar is primarily about trying different wines so they do offer wine tasting experiences.

 The bar has a prime location right in the middle of the ship and can be busy in the evenings.